tryton/tryton/doc/index.rst

 - Shipment Method: May take one of the following values:

-  - On Order Confirmed: The customer shipment is created when the sale order is confirmed.
+  - On Order Processed: The customer shipment is created when the sale order is processed.
   - On Invoice Paid: The customer shipment is created when the invoice is paid.
   - Manual: Tryton doesn't create any shipment automatically.